cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

  8.3. ....
 Further freeware projects (Crank, CAP, CryptoStudio, etc) 8.4. ....
 Awards
 A. ....
 Appendix
 A.1. ....
-Hints for using CrypTool on Linux with Wine A.2. ....
+Using CrypTool on Linux with Wine
+A.2. ....
 New features, Roadmap, Successor projects using Java/Eclipse and C#/.NET